 I was chatting the other day with one of my neighbors about baked goods and one of the things we both wholeheartedly agreed with is that brownie mix brownies are the best.

 I’ve made a number of homemade brownies but none of them come close to the soft and gooey taste you get of boxed brownies.
+There’s a reason I use a box mix in my cookie Oreo brownie bars.

 These brownie balls take that flavor and turn it into a bite-sized form with the bonus of even more chocolate flavor!
 Whether you call them brownie truffles or brownie balls, they’re delicious.